qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 :ref:`grass_options`.

-If a source raster had more bands, a new GRASS map is created for each layer with **.<band number>** sufix and group of all maps with |mIconRasterGroup| icon is created.
+If a source raster had more bands, a new GRASS map is created for each layer with **.<band number>** suffix and group of all maps with |mIconRasterGroup| icon is created.
 External rasters have different icon |mIconRasterLink|.

 .. _managing_grass_data: